© Volt Collection/Shutterstock.com

 The way you tap Social Security payments can enhance your odds of becoming rich, says Barry Korb, chief planner and asset manager of Lighthouse Financial Planning in Potomac, Maryland.

 "Many middle-class couples could accumulate $1 million if they delayed claiming their Social Security until age 70, and then saved and appropriately invested," he says.

-Korb's calculations do not account for Social Security inflation adjustments, meaning the couple could reach its goal sooner.
+Korb's calculations do not account for Social Security inflation adjustments, meaning the couple could reach their goal sooner.
 His example illustrates the powerful financial benefit of waiting until age 70 to collect Social Security.

-"What they are buying for that delay is a government-guaranteed inflation-adjusted annuity with effectively no risk," he says.
+"What they are buying for that delay is a government-guaranteed, inflation-adjusted annuity with effectively no risk," he says.